Platform View

 Update to the latest release

-npm install -g @opta/cli@latest
+npm install -g @opta/opta-cli@latest

 You can also check if an update is available without installing:

-opta update --check
+opta version --check

 Uninstalling

-To remove the CLI and its configuration:
+To remove the CLI from your workstation and optionally clear local Opta state:

-# Remove the global package
+Remove the globally installed CLI package

-npm uninstall -g @opta/cli
+npm uninstall -g @opta/opta-cli

-rm -rf ~/.local/share/opta
+rm -rf ~/.config/opta ~/.local/share/opta